tommymcdade/ledatascifi-2023/handouts/Website setup.md

 - Edit midterm_summary.md
 	- This should be a high level over view (question, approach, findings, discussion)
 	- Incorporate your summary of your midterm analysis or progress on it
-- Practice: Convert any ipynb from the class notes folder into MD, add to website (follow steps on regression_practice page)
+- Practice: Convert any ipynb from the class notes folder into MD, add to website (follow steps on the regression_practice page on the website template we are using)
     - On JupyterLab, save and export any ipynb file into markdown
     - Add that resulting markdown file to your website repo
     - Link to your markdown file by editing index.md
+	- Edit the layout (see regression_practice.md and the "30 second fix" below)
 - Note on layout:
     - The template limits you to the “Minimal” theme preset on GitHub.com
     - For more customizability, you can create your own GitHub Pages using other theme presets with themes